aratare-jp/epsilon-clj/docs/usage/programmatic.md

 (gen/watch "templates" ["model.xml"] "output" [egl? egx?])
 ```

-will trigger a regeneration every time either an EGL or EGX file is changed.
+will trigger a regeneration every time a template or template coordinator is changed.

 !!! important
     `watch`, as well as `generate-all` and `validate-all` in watch mode will _not_ block the current